mnai01/Flix/server/README.md

 17. verify token with secret using JWT
 18. if valid return payload to context so function has access to user data without need for db verification

+### Steps to create a db in PostgreSQL

+CREATE DATABASE name

 # Required ormconfig.json

 To run seeding change the function name so it re-runs